-Finding practical ways to implement the UN's Sustainable Development Goals (SDGs) was the theme of this year's Australia-based forum.

-The 2016 Australia Africa Forum saw delegates convene in Perth on 5 September.
-As is customary for AAUN events, the forum coincided with our Annual General Meeting as well as the DFAT Australia-Africa Week and the Australia Down Under Conference.
+Finding practical ways to implement the UN's SDGs was the theme of the 2016 Australia-based forum.
+This edition of the Australia Africa Forum saw delegates convene in Perth on 5 September.
+As is customary for AAUN events, the forum coincided with our Annual General Meeting, as well as the DFAT Australia-Africa Week and the Australia Down Under Conference.

-The SDGs are highly relevant to AAUN and its partners, resulting in a wide range of programs with mutual benefit to Africa and Australia across areas such as education, environment, food and nutrition, public health, securities and evidence-based policy.
+The United Nation's Sustainable Development Goals are highly relevant to AAUN and its partners, resulting in a wide range of programs with mutual benefit to Africa and Australia across areas such as education, environment, food and nutrition, public health, securities and evidence-based policy.
 At the forum's morning session, representatives from academia as well as government and business came together to discuss the opportunities for collaboration between Australia and Africa in these areas as well as the policy framework that applies and the potential challenges.